The hotelier’s ultimate guide to occupancy forecasting

 Improve resource allocation

-Hotel management wants an occupancy forecast for the month of October.
-The good news is, it’s currently mid-summer, so you still have a few months of lead-time.
+Here's a common challenge revenue managers regularly face: management wants an occupancy forecast for the month of October.
+The good news is, it's currently mid-summer, so you still have a few months of lead time.
+The catch: they want it built manually, with no RMS forecasts, no algorithms, no AI.

-A well-structured forecast gives you the confidence to make everyday revenue decisions – from rate changes to staffing plans – based on evidence rather than instinct alone and boost their bookings into the bargain.
+A well-structured forecast gives you the confidence to make everyday revenue decisions – from rate changes to staffing plans – based on evidence rather than instinct alone.

 Key takeaways

-A reliable occupancy forecast starts with a clearly defined time frame and strong historical data that provides context but not the final answer.
+A reliable occupancy forecast starts with a clearly defined time frame and strong historical data.

-Seasonality, market conditions, events and unique factors (like renovations or supply changes) all meaningfully influence demand and must be layered onto the forecast.
+Seasonality, market conditions, events and unique factors must all be layered onto the forecast.

-Pickup, pace, stay patterns and market mix are core drivers that reveal how demand is shifting in real time and help refine accuracy.
+Pickup, pace, stay patterns and market mix reveal how demand is shifting in real time.

-Effective forecasting combines multiple inputs – historical trends, BI insights, segmentation, cancellations and event strength – to build a realistic, defensible projection.
+Effective forecasting combines historical trends, BI insights, segmentation, cancellations and event strength.

 1. Determine your forecasting time frame

-It’s important to define exactly which time frame you’re forecasting occupancy for to cut down on vagueness and confusion.
-The process of forecasting for a single night, a month or an entire year will vary quite a bit, so it’s important to define exactly what the date range in question is.
+It's important to define exactly which time frame you're forecasting occupancy for to cut down on vagueness and confusion.
+The process of forecasting for a single night, a month or an entire year will vary quite a bit, so it's important to be specific about the date range in question.

-An effective occupancy forecast is clearly defined; for this example, our goal is straightforward enough: to create an occupancy forecast for October.
-This is much more quantifiable and effective than forecasting ‘for the next 30 days or so’ or ‘the next couple of months’.
+For this example, the goal is straightforward: create an occupancy forecast for October.
+That's much more quantifiable and effective than forecasting "for the next 30 days or so" or "the next couple of months."

-By keeping your occupancy forecast quantifiable and well-defined, you can use this to compare your forecast to other, previous October occupancy forecasts which can help us when doing other processes such as forecasting.
+By keeping your occupancy forecast quantifiable and well-defined, you can compare it to previous October occupancy forecasts and learn from year-over-year patterns.

 Without a clearly defined window, it becomes difficult to apply the right data, assumptions or actions to the forecast.